natnew/Conference-Research/reports/project_report_overview _client_edition.md

 ![]()
 The chatbot can quickly retrieve delegate information and provide users with suggestions for follow-up emails or meeting requests during conferences

+**Mail Merge Process**
+The personalised emails were created by using mail merge with the generated Excel files from the system.
+The mail merge process allows the automatic population of fields in the email template using the corresponding columns in the Excel file.
+This automated approach ensures accurate, scalable, and personalised email generation without manual editing.

+>Subject: Invitation to Connect at [Conference Name]

+>Dear Dr. Jane Doe,

+>I hope this message finds you well.
+My name is [Your Name], and I represent [Your Organisation].
+I came across your profile while reviewing the delegate list for [Conference Name], and I was particularly impressed with your work in AI and NLP.

+>I would love the opportunity to meet with you during the conference to explore potential collaboration opportunities between our organisations.
+Please let me know if you're available for a quick chat.

+>Looking forward to hearing from you.

+>Best regards,
+>[Your Name]
+>[Your Organisation]

 ---